HenryLoM/KenshiAI_ChatBot/CONTRIBUTING.md

 # Contribution Guidelines

-Welcome to the Object-9 project!
+Welcome to the KenshiAI project!
 We're thrilled that you want to contribute.
 Before you get started, please take a moment to read through our contribution guidelines to ensure a smooth collaboration.

 ## How to Contribute